 Sudan

-Since violence erupted between the Sudanese army and a paramilitary force in April 2023, humanitarian needs have been severely exacerbated.
-Mass forced displacement has been trigged amidst attacks on hospitals and other civilian infrastructure.
+Since violence erupted between the Sudanese army and a paramilitary force in April 2023, mass forced displacement and acute food insecurity have been created amidst attacks on hospitals and other vital civilian infrastructure.

 Previous stories: